sheffield-bioinformatics-core/ngs_intro_workshop/01-ngs-intro.md

 ## Where do the data in this tutorial come from?

 The data for this tutorial are publicly-available human cell-lines *downsampled* to a few genomic regions of interest.
-The steps of the workflow that we illustrate in this workshop will be applicable to various forms of sequencing analysis (e.g. exome-seq, whole-genome seq, RNA-seq).
-We will discuss the specific workflows in subsequent workshops, and where applicable, explain how they deviate from this generic workflow.
+The steps of the workflow that we illustrate in this workshop will be broadly applicable to various forms of sequencing analysis (e.g. exome-seq, whole-genome seq, RNA-seq).
+We will discuss the specific workflows in subsequent workshops, and explain how they deviate from this generic workflow.

 ## Galaxy, and it's limitations?

 We are primarily using Galaxy as an educational tool to demonstrate the processes and workflows behind the analysis of NGS data.
 Due to it's interface, it does not require any prior experience of programming or Bioinformatics.
 However, it is still possible to perform the same analyses as an experienced Bioinformatician would using the command-line.

-- Disk space
-- Queuing times
-- Tool availability
+It is worth bearing the following in-mind before planning to do your own Bioinformatics analysis using Galaxy

+- Disk space; the free account entitles you to 250Gb.
+This might sound like a lot, but will quickly fill up unless you get into the habit of removing temporary files or data you no longer need.
+- Queuing times; we are using a special queue for the workshop, but after the workshop you will be competing with other Galaxy users for available slots
+- Server availability; the Galaxy servers may become unavailable for planned maintenance or due to other error

 # Section 1: Preparation